Certora/Documentation/docs/user-guide/glossary.md

   A call trace illustrates a rule execution that leads up to the violation of an `assert` statement or the fulfillment of a `satisfy` statement.
-The trace is a sequence of nodes that correspond to commands in the rule (or in the contracts the rule was calling into), starting at the beginning of the rule and ending with the violated `assert` or fulfilled `satisfy` statement.
+The trace is a sequence of commands in the rule (or in the contracts the rule was calling into), starting at the beginning of the rule and ending with the violated `assert` or fulfilled `satisfy` statement.
   In addition to the commands, the call trace also contains information about the values of variables and expressions at each point in the execution.